SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

    - *Show real-time trend data*: If real-time trending is available, this box allows you to set the chart to display real-time trending instead of average trending.

-   - *Show average*: Available from DataMiner 10.0.13 onwards, if *Show real-time trend data* is not selected.
+   - *Show average*: Available if *Show real-time trend data* is not selected.
 Displays the average trend data.
 By default, this is enabled.

-   - *Show minimum*: Available from DataMiner 10.0.13 onwards, if *Show real-time trend data*/Stack trend lines is not selected.
+   - *Show minimum*: Available if *Show real-time trend data*/Stack trend lines is not selected.
 Displays the minimum trend data.
 By default, this is disabled.

-   - *Show maximum*: Available from DataMiner 10.0.13 onwards, if *Show real-time trend data*/Stack trend lines is not selected.
+   - *Show maximum*: Available if *Show real-time trend data*/Stack trend lines is not selected.
 Displays the maximum trend data.
 By default, this is disabled.

    - *Group by*: In case the component displays trending for multiple parameters, this box allows you to specify how the graphs should be grouped.
 One graph will be displayed per group.
 The default setting (from DataMiner 10.3.2/10.4.0 onwards<!-- RN 35160 -->) is *All together*.